Tariffs and regulations

 items comply with Philippine specifications.
 This is in the form of a

-declaration by the shipper and must be filed with the Philippines
+declaration by the shipper and must be apostilled by the Department of Foreign Affairs and Trade (DFAT).

 Insecticides, Paris greens, lead arsenates and fungicides require a